3 Rules for Humanizing Your B2B Content Strategy

 Storytelling, baby!
 But, what makes good storytelling marketing?

 A good story is what you get when you focus on the customer and add emotions.
-It can be as simple as writing a post on Linkedin and as complex as a branded sci-fi web series (yeah, we did that... twice.
-A trailer below.)
+It can be as simple as writing a post on Linkedin and as complex as a Cybersecurity Dungeon & Dragons series :)

 In any case, the rules are pretty similar.